Overview

 Derivation Rules

 SELFIES are constructed using a table of derivation rules.
-The process starts in an initial state (e.g., $X_0$).
-Each symbol in the string acts as a “rule vector” that, combined with the current derivation state, determines the resulting atom/bond and the next state.
+The process starts in an initial state (e.g., $X_0$) and reads the SELFIES string symbol by symbol.
+Each symbol, combined with the current state, determines the resulting atom/bond and the next state.
+The derivation state $X_n$ intuitively tracks that the previously added atom can form a maximum of $n$ additional bonds.

 For example, the string [F][C][C][#N] is derived as follows: